Ranked #1 Children's Hospital by U.S. News & World Report

 Support the hospital with a donation that helps kids get the care they need.

-There are many special safety measures taken on Bader 5 at Boston Children's Hospital.
+There are many special safety measures taken on the Inpatient Psychiatry Service unit at Boston Children's Hospital.
 The unit has a double door that is kept locked at all times.

 When you arrive at the unit, you must ring the doorbell and a staff person will open the door for you.
 At this time, you will be asked to sign in.
 This ensures that only authorized visitors are on the unit, protecting your child's safety and confidentiality.
 It also allows our staff to know who is on the unit at all times.